steffkelsey/linux-laptop/README.md

 `$ ./install_dependencies.sh`

 Second, install the dependencies for the main playbook and the roles.
-2. `$ ansible-galaxy install -r requirements.yml` in this directory
+`$ ansible-galaxy install -r requirements.yml` in this directory

 ## Running

 To provision all the roles in this repo for the entire linux-laptop, navigate to the root directory of this repo and run:
-`$ ansible-playbook main.yml --ask-become-pass --extra-vars "asdf_user=$(whoami)"`
+`$ ansible-playbook main.yml --ask-become-pass`

-The `asdf_user` variable is required for asdf to work since it operates out of the home directory.

 ## Creating Roles

 To create a new role:

 1. navigate to the roles directory `$ cd roles`
 2. use molecule to init a new role `$ molecule init role <role_name> --driver-name docker`

 Now, you have a new folder inside the roles directory using your role name and all the associated sub-folders.